react-boilerplate/react-boilerplate/docs/testing/component-testing.md

 ## enzyme

 Lets test our `<Button>` component!
-We're going to assess three things: First, that it renders a HTML `<button>` tag, second that it renders the text we pass it and third that handles clicks!
+We're going to assess three things: First, that it renders a HTML `<button>` tag, second that it renders its children we pass it and third that handles clicks!

 This is our Mocha setup: